Subperiosteal Dental Implants

 - A denture piece

 Often these pieces are shaped to mimic the color and configuration of your existing teeth to provide a seamless, normal smile.
+These dental implants offer the most stability and the most benefits.

 What Type of Implants Do You Need?

 The type of dental implants in Rochester Hills, MI you need may be determined as much by your budget as by the condition of your remaining teeth and the bone beneath the gums.
-A qualified dental professional can provide a deeper insight on the best choice to restore your smile.
+A qualified dental professional can provide a deeper insight into the best choice to restore your smile.
 Schedule a consultation with Dr. Wolfe of Signature Dentistry to discuss your options, and make the right choice for the type of implants necessary to replace your missing teeth.
-Call our office at (248) 243-1039 or schedule an appointment online today!
+Call our office at (248) 651-0897 or schedule an appointment online today!